Av3m/conan_build_tool/README.md

 * comfortable creation of build configs for different settings / options
 * automatic building of packages out of locally available conanfile.py
 * automatic building of packages inside a docker container
+* support for android build profiles
+* pre-configured docker build environments for android, ubunutu and even windows
 * automatic upload of packages to custom servers

 ## Example usage